B.S. in MLS (4+1 Route)

 An individual is eligible for this program if they have earned a B.S. or a B.A degree from a regionally accredited institution.
-If a student also meets the Essential Studies special emphasis criteria they are also eligible to confer a B.S. degree in Medical Laboratory Science from the University of North Dakota.
-If Essential Studies requirements are not met, the student is awarded a certificate in Medical Laboratory Science.
 Upon completion of this route of study, all students are eligible to apply to complete national certification exams in Medical Laboratory Science and will receive a B.S degree or Certificate in Medical Laboratory Science from the University of North Dakota.

 Before a student can complete the final clinical year of study, which consists of three semesters of full-time enrollment as an undergraduate student, the following prerequisite courses must be completed.

 For students applying using this route of study, the program application is available under Program Forms and Handbooks.
-Applications are due July 15 in the calendar year prior to the start of summer practicum coursework.
+Applications are due October 1st in the calendar year prior to the start of summer professional program.